 Among other things, Odin was the co-creator of the nine mythological worlds and the human race, as well as a god of poetry, magic, and wisdom.
 He embodies the complexity of human nature and compels his followers to show generosity to travellers.

-The speaker in the poem Hávamál1 (“Sayings of the High One”) is often believed to be Odin, but the tone and content of the work does not sound like that of a xenophobic warmonger.
+The speaker in the poem Hávamál1 (“Sayings of the High One”) is often believed to be Odin, but the tone and content of the work sounds nothing like the words of a xenophobic warmonger.
 Rather, the bulk of the poem concerns leading a good and productive life, and often focuses on mundane matters:

 Quite enough baseless blather comes